Jo Harrison Obituary - Coleman, TX | Legacy Remembers

-Jo Harrison's passing at the age of 89 on Saturday, November 21, 2020 has been publicly announced by Stevens Funeral Home - Coleman in Coleman, TX .
+Jo Harrison's passing at the age of 89 on Saturday, November 21, 2020 has been publicly announced by Agape Funeral Chapel - Lubbock in Lubbock, TX .

 Legacy invites you to offer condolences and share memories of Jo in the Guest Book below.

-The most recent obituary and service information is available at the Stevens Funeral Home - Coleman website.
+The most recent obituary and service information is available at the Agape Funeral Chapel - Lubbock website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory